turbosnute/Last-Two-Tabs-Toggler/README.md

-# Last Two Tab Toggler (Chrome Extension)
+# Last Two Tabs Toggler (Chrome Extension)
-Chrome Extension to toggle between last two tabs.
+Chrome Extension to toggle between the last two tabs.

 After loading the extension, you have to visit at least two tabs before you can toggle between them using Control + Space.